Python-Practice-Discord/Project-Template/docs/TICKETS.md

 ## Labels
 It is important that each new ticket has the correct labels applied to it.
-This makes it easier for contributors to quickly search through for related tickets, or for things to work on.
+This makes it easier for contributors to quickly search through for related tickets, or find issues to work on.

 This project's ticket labels are as follows:
 - `documentation`